 - Continuous Deployment

-While each of these practices share common practices but differ in terms of scope – how far they go in terms of automation and release.
+While each of these practices shares common practices but differs in terms of scope - how far they go in terms of automation and release.

 Continuous Integration (CI)